supercollider/supercollider.github.io/community/papers.md

 sort_order: 4
 ---

-Please add any academic papers relating to SuperCollider here.
+There have been many academic papers and book chapters published that discuss SuperCollider as a whole, or systems implemented in SuperCollider.
+This page is a stub – please add any academic papers relating to SuperCollider here.